litebird/litebird_sim/docs/source/simulations.rst

 by :meth:`.Simulation.make_binned_map_splits`, you can set the `write_to_disk` parameter to `False`.

+The method :meth:`.Simulation.make_destriped_map_splits` also offers the possibility to recycle the baseline computed from the largest split available.
+Indeed, if the flag `recycle_baselines` is set to `True`, that method enforces the computation of the "full_full" split and then reuses the baselines computed for that split for all the other splits.

 Before performing the computation, the function :meth:`.Simulation.check_valid_splits` will check whether the requested split is valid (see :ref:`mapmaking`).
 This is a wrapper around :func:`litebird_sim.check_valid_splits`.
 If the